 Passport

-Many countries require you to have a minimum of six months validity left on your current passport to enter them.
-And giving yourself an extra margin of a few weeks doesn't hurt.
+Many countries require you to have a minimum of six months of validity left on your current passport to enter them.
+Giving yourself an extra few weeks doesn't hurt.

-Otherwise, apply for the passport well before your departure date, so it'll be ready in time.
+Otherwise, apply for the passport well before your departure, so it'll be ready in time.
 However, there is one thing you can do to speed up this procedure.

-As you know, a specific photo will need to be taken for your documents, but you may do it yourself with the right passport photo editor.
-Using it will save time and, more importantly, protect yourself from unnecessary stress.
+As you know, a specific photo must be taken for your documents, but you may do it yourself with the right passport photo editor.
+Using it will save time and, more importantly, protect you from unnecessary stress.

 Travel Visa

-There is one more necessary document you may need for your international travel, and that is a visa.
+You may need one more document for international travel: a visa.
 This stamp in your passport allows you to enter another country.

-Keep in mind that depending on your home country, some countries may provide you with a visa on your arrival, and in some countries, you don't need a visa at all.
+Remember that depending on your home country, some nations you enter may provide you with a visa upon arrival, and others may not require one.

-To avoid delays, it is wise to apply for a tourist visa in advance.
-Additionally, the visa may get rejected in specific circumstances.
+It is wise to apply for a tourist visa in advance to avoid delays.
+Additionally, the visa may be rejected in specific circumstances.
 The earlier you can apply, the better.

 Driver's License

-A valid driver's license should always be carried, whether traveling by car or planning to drive once at a new location, to avoid serious legal problems.
+To avoid serious legal problems, a valid driver's license should always be carried when traveling by car or planning to drive in a new location.

 Before leaving home, check whether you'll need an international driver's license for your destination.
 If not, bring your regular driver's license from home.